keddybear/blank-dimension/custom/blank/README.md

 [Demo](https://blankjs.herokuapp.com/)

 ## Performance
-Here is the performance benchmarking with some popular rich text editors: slate.js, Google Doc, and reddit's rich text comment editor. **Google Doc has much more features than Blank.js, so comparison here is just to see if my editor, which has less features, is definitely faster.**
+Here is the performance benchmarking with some popular rich text editors: slate.js, Google Doc, and reddit's rich text comment editor. **Google Doc has much more features than Blank.js, so the comparison here is just to see if my editor is definitely faster.**

 **Scenarios:**
 1. Paste huge document, undo and redo.